The J.M. Smucker Company: Recent (2017–present)

 After an antitrust lawsuit filed by the Federal Trade Commission (FTC) in early March 2018, ConAgra Brands Inc. and J. M. Smucker Co. cancelled a deal for Smucker to purchase the Wesson cooking oil brand.
 The FTC claimed that Smuckers would have controlled at least 70% of the market for branded canola and vegetable oils.
 As part of a strategy to focus on pet food, coffee, and snacking, on August 31, 2018, J.M.
 Smucker announced it had sold its baking business in the United States to Brynwood Partners for $375 million, including the brands Pillsbury, Martha White, Hungry Jack, White Lily, and Jim Dandy.
 The baking business in Canada was retained.
 The company acquired Ainsworth Pet Nutrition in 2018, including the brands Better Than!
 Treats, Dad's Pet Care, and Rachael Ray Nutrish, and in October 2018, J.M.
 Smucker consolidated its $580 million marketing business into Publicis Groupe.

 During the COVID-19 pandemic many J.M.
 Smucker employees began remote work.
 J.M.
 Smucker began providing "pay and benefits to employees to avoid furloughs," creating employee hardship and sick leave programs.
 By August 2020, its international and away-from-home segment had seen a quarterly sales decline of 9%.
 The Smucker's brand had seen a 25% quarterly increase in sales, Uncrustables had seen a 35% jump, and Crisco had seen a 50% increase.
 In September 2020, the company announced a new logo and corporate brand identity, with aims to distinguish Smucker the company from Smucker's brand food items.
 J.M.
 Smucker Company was shortened to J.M.
 Smucker Co.
 In December 2020 J.M.
 Smucker sold Crisco to B&G Foods for $550 million, part of the company's ongoing plan to divest of baking products in the United States.
 Overall in 2020, J.M.
 Smucker had $7.8 billion in net sales, with free cash flow growing 26% from 2019 to $985.5 million.
 Its US retail consumer foods unit saw a 22% jump in annual profits, while coffee rose 11% and pet food rose 6%.
 After selling Natural Balance Pet Foods to Nexus Capital for $50 million in Jan.
 2021, in early 2022, the company sold R.W.
 Knudsen and truRoots to Nexus Capital.
-The deal included an agreement for Nexus Capital to Santa Cruz Organic beverages, although not the brand's food items.
+The deal included an agreement for Nexus Capital to license Santa Cruz Organic beverages, although not the brand's food items.
 The deal was estimated at $110 million.
+In January 2024, the Knott's Berry Farm grocery brand was discontinued due to low sales.

+Hostess Brands acquisition

+On 11 September 2023, J.M.
+Smucker announced an acquisition of Hostess Brands for $5.6 billion in cash and stock.
+This will bring several snack brands, including Twinkies, CupCakes, DingDongs, HoHos, Fruit Pies, CoffeeCakes, MiniMuffins, and Voortman cookies, along with seven manufacturing and distribution facilities, and 3,000 employees to J.M.
+Smucker.
+The acquisition was completed in November 2023.